AriHC/RuleBook/critiques/November 11.md

 I would probably try to simplify the way you specify legal moves.
 I feel it would get very difficult to specify what moves are legal for chess with your current syntax.

+## Thoughts about Variables

-For your pseudo-variables, do you want to just essentially past the definition of each term wherever the term is?
-That could be possible, but may get messy.
+Do you want to just essentially paste the definition of each term wherever the term is?
+That would likely be easier to implement, but may be harder for the program writer to conceptualize.

+If you want more context to be included in the use of the variables, it will be somewhat harder to implement but may be easier for the user to understand.

+If you will only be using take/taken for the piece being used, it may be easier if you just define either a single variable to hold the currently held piece and some other way to specify which user is holding it or two variables, one for each user.